 The biggest advantage to buyers is clearly the prospect of moving into a new property at a great discount.
 Buyers often find that short sales have an additional benefit over foreclosures too, since unlike a foreclosure, there's not much of a risk that the buyer will need to take action to remove the seller from the property.

 Of course,Las Vegas mortgage lenders can benefit as well.
 With a short sale, lenders don't have to worry about getting involved in a long foreclosure process.
 More than anything else, lenders want their money back, and they generally want to steer clear of taking responsibility for selling a home.
 So, a short sale can actually be good for everyone involved.

 Sellers considering a short sale must understand a few important things.
 First, not all lenders will offer to relieve the seller of the responsibility of paying off the balance of the loan.
 So, sellers should get a solid commitment from lenders that states this is part of the deal.
 Also, though the seller is avoiding a foreclosure, even a short sale may affect their credit score to some extent.
 Sellers should discuss this issue with their lender to figure out how the process will be reported to the credit agencies.

 Most importantly, not all sellers even qualify for entering into a short sale.
 For example, few lenders will enter into a short sale agreement with sellers who have not yet missed multiple payments.
 So, if you're a seller thinking about a short sale, you'll want to talk to us about the best options available.

-Buyers need to be wary too, since getting a deal on a short sale is not as easy as it may sound.
+Las Vegas buyers need to be wary too, since getting a deal on a short sale is not as easy as it may sound.
 In fact, there are some extra steps that buyers need to take when entering into a short sale, which can require doing some additional homework and assembling the right paperwork.

 Whether you are a buyer or a seller, you should talk to an expert real estate attorney before making a decision.